 Ben produced a gappy toothed smile and pulled absently at his half shaven skin.
 "Years ago, whoever built this boat, built the most gorgeous woman's heart into it.
-That someone knew my Jen would be here someday and need a cozy bunk with a cozy hunk in it."
-He grinned.
-"That's me, Bobby.
-The time has come."
+That someone knew my Jen would be here someday... and need a cozy bunk...with a cozy lover waiting in it."
+He flashed a rare grin.
+"That's me, Bobby, and the time has finally come."